Kofokore/Marketing-Campaign-Analysis/README.md

 # Marketing-Campaign-Analysis
 An excel analysis of a marketing campaign carried out for insights about various campaign channels used during the previous year campaign period
 ##  Project Overview
+This project focuses on analyzing the performance of various marketing channels to evaluate their effectiveness towards customer engagement, conversions, and revenue.
+This analysis covers five key marketing channels which are Email, Influencer, Search, Social and Display.
 ### Objectives
  1. To understand product interest among customers
  2. To identify factors influencing successful and failed calls